WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 A **carrion bird** is a large, carnivorous scavenger bird found across Azeroth.
 Their wings are broad and their heads often featherless.
 They stalk their prey from the skies, lurk&shy;ing from a distance, as they wait for it to fall -- whether from exhaustion, or from another hunter.

+> Maybe ditch the bear, or change this part here to be a page tear with some suitable art

 <div class='footnote'>APP.
 A: MISCELLANEOUS CREATURES </div>

 <img src="https://www.gmbinder.com/images/wJZvXi2.png" class="inkblot inkblot-green" style="top: -327px;right: -240px;width: 680px;transform: rotate(84deg);">